 With multiple ongoing RV surveys focused on nearby stars, and improvements in both the hardware and RV data analysis techniques, imminent technical goals include pushing the RV precision beneath the ~1 m/s state-of-the-art threshold.
 Optical RV measurement precisions have advanced to the point where 1-2 m/s observations are routine with high temporal stability using high-resolution instruments such as Keck/HIRES Lick/APF, and Magellan/PFS (all using iodine cells) and ESO/HARPS and HARPS-N (using fiber scrambling and ThAr calibration).
 Under ideal circumstances, observers have reached 70 cm/s single measurement precision (Lovis et al. 2008).
 RV measurments have reached the point where they are confronted by limitations such as the intrinsic RV noise of F and G stars, and to where further advancement requires new technology for calibration sources (Lovis et al. 2006, Udry & Mayor 2008, Osterman et al. 2007, Li et al. 2008).

 Direct imaging enables study of planets at wider separations and younger ages than are accessible to transit and radial-velocity methods.
 Observations obtained in the past 7 years on the largest ground-based telescopes equipped with adaptive optics (AO) have yielded the first images of planetary companions.
 The planets imaged thus far only trace the extremes of the population, typically orbiting at ~30–150 AU around stars more massive than the Sun and having masses of ~5–10 MJup.
-The vast majority of planets imaged to date have been detected from their thermal emission, with only one planet (or its surrounding disk) detected in reflected light (Fomalhaut b; Kalas et al. 2008) and one multi-planet system imaged (HR 8799; Marois et al. 2008) so far.
+The vast majority of planets imaged to date have been detected from their thermal emission, with only one planet (or its surrounding disk) detected in reflected light (Fomalhaut b; Kalas et al. 2008) and two multi-planet systems imaged (HR 8799; Marois et al. 2008, TYC 8998-760-1; Bohn et al. 2020) so far.
 Imaged planets are mostly young (~1-100 Myr), where the planet-to-star contrasts are most favorable.
 Thus our current knowledge represents only a mere glimpse of the full range of planet demographics across stellar hosts, planet masses, orbital separations, and compositions.

 Direct imaging discoveries thus far have sparked intensive follow-up efforts and, despite their limited number, illustrate the potential advances from comparative studies of exoplanets.
 These include the first insights into the atmospheric properties of young gas-giant planets.
 Near-infrared photometry indicates that young planets are dustier/cloudier than their older, field brown dwarf counterparts at similar effective temperatures (e.g., Bowler et al 2010a; Currie et al. 2011).
 Near-IR spectra clearly show the empirical hallmarks of reduced surface gravity, as expected given the young ages (e.g., Barman et al 2011; Currie et al 2014a; Bowler et al 2014).
 Such low gravities lead to thicker condensate clouds and enhanced non-equilibrium carbon chemistry in the young planetary photospheres compared to field brown dwarfs (e.g. Marley et al 2012; Skemer et al 2012, 2013).
 High-spectral-resolution data of imaged extrasolar planets have provided clues to planetary formation histories, by quantifying the relative abundances of carbon and oxygen in HR 8799c (Konopacky et al. 2013), yielding the rotation period of β Pic b (Snellen et al 2014), and highlighting ongoing accretion in the circumplanetary disk around GSC 06214-00210 (Bowler et al 2011).
 Spectra and photometry also show evidence for non-equlibrium chemistry.
 However, obtaining similar data for larger samples of gas-giant planets, as well as extending such work to lower-mass planets, is currently well out of reach.

 Direct imaging with the Thirty Meter Telescope will deepen our understanding of exoplanet properties and formation.
-Here we provide a brief list and in subsequent sections we expand upon these ideas:
+Here we provide a brief list and and more details can be found in the TMT Detailed Science Case:

 With its unprecedented aperture and its access to about three-quarters of the observable sky, TMT will be well poised to carry out verification and follow-observations of transiting systems detected by other observatories.
 TMT's observations of transiting planetary systems will involve either spectroscopy or spectrophotometry to obtain more information about the properties of the planet or its host star, or high-spatial resolution imaging to identify stellar companions to stars or unassociated background objects.
 The observational modes will be dictated by the brightness of the target and the required cadence of the observations, e.g. at least several exposures per hour for monitoring during a planetary transit.
 Fainter stars or short cadence observations demand compensatory trade-off, i.e. with spectral resolution or resorting to spectrophotometry.
 This suggests that future instrumentation and configurations for TMT studies of transiting planets can be organized along three science goals: (1) characterization of faint host stars of transiting (candidate) planets using high-resolution spectroscopy and high angular-resolution imaging; (2) photometric and low-dispersion transit spectroscopy of the brightest systems observed by Kepler and K2, and many of the fainter systems discovered by TESS, (3) high-resolution transit spectroscopy of the brightest transiting systems discovered by TESS and eventually PLATO.